wwcodemanila/WWCodeManila-Python/ren'py/scene1.md

 define n = Character("Aling Nena", color="#FF8426")
 ```

 This displays the character name in orange instead of the default blue.
 You can learn more about how the character displays can be customized [here](https://www.renpy.org/doc/html/dialogue.html#Character).
-Let's save this for later in this study guide.

 ## Exercise